emilyriederer/website/content/post/sql-generation/index.md

 </div>

 At this point, we already have a function SQL query and have saved ourselves the hassle of writing nine typo-free aggregation functions.
-However, since `dbplyr` was not written to generate "pretty" queries, this is not the most readable blog of SQL.
-Next, we can apply the `sqlfluff` linter and styler.
+However, since `dbplyr` was not written to generate "pretty" queries, this is not the most readable or well-formatted code.
+To clean it up, we can apply the `sqlfluff` linter and styler.

 As a prerequisite, we slightly reformat the query to remove anything that isn't native to common SQL and will confuse the linter, such as the first line of the query vector: `<SQL>`.